 High Desert Angler 505 988-7688

 460 Cerrillos Road, Santa Fe, NM – At the Sandoval split

 Our roots to fly fishing start at this shop.
 High Desert Angler owner, Jarrett Sasser, introduced us to fly fishing in 1999 and over the years, we have developed a great friendship.
 On this website, I make many references to private access to the waters in the Pecos Valley; High Desert Angler is your key to getting access to some prime fishing on the Pecos.
 Many of the waters that HDA fishes are showcased on this website.
 Jarrett is very picky about who guides for him and, as a result, he’s got a top notch guide staff.
-The shop is a full service fly shop, including an excellent assortment of quality Umpqua flies, fly tying materials that will support fly tying needs for Northern New Mexico flies, gear from the leading fly fishing manufacturers like, Simms, Sage, Rio Products, Ross, Lamson-Waterworks, Scientific Angler, Fishpond and more.
+The shop is a full service fly shop, including an excellent assortment of quality Umpqua flies, fly tying materials that will support fly tying needs for Northern New Mexico flies, gear from the leading fly fishing manufacturers like, Simms, Sage, Echo, Rio Products, Ross, Lamson-Waterworks, Scientific Angler, Fishpond and more.